No-Regret Linear Bandits beyond Realizability: Introduction

 To the best of our knowledge, the suboptimality gap-adjusted misspecification problem was not studied before and we are the first to obtain $\sqrt{T}$-style regrets without a realizability assumption.

 \textbf{Technical novelty.} Due to misspecification, we have technical challenges that appear in bounding the instantaneous regret and parameter uncertainty region.
-We tackle the challenges by self bounding trick, i.e., bounding the instantaneous regret by the instantaneous regret itself, which can be of independent interest in more settings, e.g., Gaussian process bandit optimization and reinforcement learning.
+We tackle the challenges by a self-bounding trick, i.e., bounding the instantaneous regret by the instantaneous regret itself, which can be of independent interest in more settings, e.g., Gaussian process bandit optimization and reinforcement learning.